-Now that we have a composite likelihood map made up of several, descriptive features, we use the inliers that came from the best track state match alignment estimation as seed points in a region-growing procedure (G) within the likelihood map to eliminate further outliers (if they fall in probabilistically low areas).
+Next we use the inliers that came from the best track state match alignment estimation as seed points in a regiongrowing procedure (G) within the composite likelihood map to eliminate further outliers (if they fall in probabilistically low areas).
 We also can discover new areas of the object that we haven't seen before.
 The inliers help flow into new areas of the object that we can automatically discover as being part of the same object we are currently tracking.
-This results in a binary mask of object pixels, which can then reduce the initial set of dense, raw features extracted from the original expanded search ROI (C), and only take those that fall within the object mask, better signifying "object features" (H).
-These features are the ones added to the new track state.
+This results in a binary mask of object pixels, which can then reduce the initial set of dense, raw features extracted from the original expanded search ROI (C), better signifying "object features" (H).
 By adding a grown region of the object, we can then capture new corner features in these new regions and store in our memory.
 The overall track ROI can then be updated to this new region, to start again on the next frame.